About Habesha Momma

-With a population of over 94 million, roughly 30 % of the population lives in extreme poverty.
+With a population of over 107 million with a median age of about 18 yrs old, roughly 29 % of the population lives in extreme poverty.
 Contributors to these statistics are lack of access to primary education, child labor, HIV, drought, as well as lack of sanitation and clean water.
 Working together to raise awareness, provide education, job opportunities and offering clean water will be the first step to changing these statistics if even for a few.
 As drastic as these factors are, the scope for creating healthier and happier lives IS attainable, with help.

-Our second project that’s been in the works is the Debre Markos project, which includes Freedom House.
+Our current project is the Debre Markos project.
 Debre Markos is a town located several miles North of the capital of Addis Ababa, about half way to the town of Bahir Dar.